|Dates / Deadlines:|

 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

 |Area of Study:||Communication Studies, Film, Journalism, Media, Television||Program Type:||WCU Faculty/Staff-Led Program Abroad|

 |Faculty/Staff Director:||Edward Lordan||College:||Arts & Humanities|

 Media in Ireland

-The Irish Media Experience offers students a unique opportunity to gain exposure to and appreciate the evolution of media systems in one of the most dynamic environments in Europe: Dublin, Ireland.
+The Irish Media Experience offers students a unique opportunity to gain exposure to and appreciate the evolution of media systems in one of the most dynamic environments in Europe: The Republic of Ireland.
+Students will spend the first week of the course getting accustomed to Ireland (and each other) in the classroom at WCU, before departing for three weeks in-country (June 6 to June 27).
 Through a combination of learning modalities students will learn about the Easter Rising in 1916 and other significant events that have had the most significant impact on Irish newspapers, films, music, broadcast stations and internet operations.
 Much of this will occur through firsthand experience as we will meet and talk with major media figures.
-These include newspaper reporters and editors, Irish bloggers and radio hosts, as well as people in the public relations, advertising, and filmmaking industries.
-We will also visit many locations of the burgeoning film industry in Ireland to meet with area professionals.
+These include newspaper reporters and editors, radio hosts, as well as people in the public relations, advertising, and filmmaking industries.
 We won’t simply invite them to our classroom – we will go to where they work to talk with them about their jobs and consider the role and evolution of media in the nation.
 Ultimately, students will work with and talk to the men and women who are central to Irish media today.